dorianps/LINDA/README.md

 *****

 **Important Note**
 MNI is a space, not a template.
 There are many templates in MNI space, most of which do not have the same gyri or sulci at the same coordinates.
-LINDA uses the CH2 template.
-If you use another template to overlay results, or to make other  comparisons, the results will be wrong, even though both might be in MNI space.
-You have to use the CH2 template to see LINDA results.
-Or you can register the CH2 template to another template (i.e., ICBM 2009a) and than move back and forth as necessary.
+LINDA uses the CH2 template which is included in LINDA.
+Please don't use other MNI templates to overlay results.
+They may look good from a first look, but they will be wrong.
+Use the CH2 template that comes with LINDA.
+In alternative, you can register the CH2 template to another template (i.e., ICBM 2009a) and transform back and forth the results as necessary.

 ******
 ## Frequently Asked Questions